 – Share with others: try to find other people who are interested in fitness so that working out becomes easier for both parties as you motivate each other.

-– Watch what you eat: start a clean eating plan and work out as well.
+– Watch what you eat: start a clean eating plan, utilize the proper supplements such as creatine.
 You’ll see the effects of your changes sooner than later!

 -try adding in more intense workouts once in awhile so that your body doesn’t get used to anything too soon.
 Doing different things will also help keep it both fun and healthy!

 -drink lots of water and stay properly hydrated

 – Listen to music or an audio book while working out so it doesn’t feel like time wasted

 – Take breaks when working out; don’t go straight from one exercise into another without giving yourself a chance at recovery before continuing

 – Get creative with workouts through YouTube videos or fitness blogs (these can help break up monotony)